DucManhPhan/DucManhPhan.github.io/_posts/2019-09-26-Null-object-pattern.md

     - Reduce ```NullPointerException``` chances.

+    - The Null Object pattern replaces nulls with objects implement

+        - A default behavior
+        - A do-nothing behavior

+        This allows us to avoid null checks.

 2. Drawbacks
     - Can be difficult to implement if various clients do not agree on how the null object should do nothing as when your ```AbstractEmployee``` interface is not well defined.

     - Can necessitate creating a new NullObject class for every new ```AbstractEmployee``` class.

+    - An incorrect implementation can make bugs harder to detect.

+        - Null object can fail slowly.
+        - Do not implement it just to avoid null checks.
+        - Best suited when a default value can be assigned or a default action can be taken.

+    - Creating a proper Null Object may not be easy.

+        - Should it do nothing?
+Or should it fail with an exception?
+        - What if we still have to check for the null object?
+        - What if the parent class if final?
+Then we can not create a null object for it.
+But if we are working with an external library or legacy code, this could happen.

 <br>